jankotek/mapdb-site/doc/quick-start.rst

         </dependency>
     </dependencies>

-You can also download MapDB directly from Github.
-MapDB depends on Eclipse Collections and Guava.
+You can also download MapDB jar files directly from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22mapdb%22).
+In that case keep on mind that
-*TODO host tars on github*
+MapDB depends on Eclipse Collections, Guava, Kotlin library and some other libraries.
+Here is [full list of dependencies](http://mvnrepository.com/artifact/org.mapdb/mapdb) for each version.

 Hello World
 --------------------